Garcetti to co-chair Biden inauguration as protests continue at LA mayor's residence

+LOS ANGELES (KABC) -- Black Lives Matter-Los Angeles continued protests outside Mayor Eric Garcetti's official residence for the 14th consecutive day Monday, demanding President-elect Joe Biden not give him a federal appointment.

+"It will be the biggest mistake of the Biden presidency if he allows Garcetti to be the secretary of (Housing and Urban Development) when four people a day are killed in this city through homelessness," one protester said during the demonstration.

-Los Angeles Mayor Eric Garcetti is one of five newly appointed co-chairs of the committee that will plan the Jan.
-20 inauguration of President-elect Joe Biden.
+The protest came as Biden asked Garcetti to be on his inaugural committee, making him one of five newly appointed co-chairs that will plan the Jan.
+20 inauguration.

-The Monday morning announcement came just hours before the 14th consecutive day of protests outside the mayor's official residence, urging Biden not to appoint Garcetti to his incoming administration, was scheduled to get underway, and one day after an activist was arrested after police attempted to disperse the crowd during Sunday's demonstration.

-In addition to Garcetti, Biden announced the appointment of South Carolina Congressman James E. Clyburn, who will chair the committee; Michigan Gov. Gretchen Whitmer; and Congress members Cedric Richmond of Louisiana and Lisa Blunt Rochester of Delaware.
+"Activists expect more from a Democratic elected official than a Republican elected official," said Karthick Ramakrishnan, a professor of public policy at UC Riverside.

+The Garcetti pick, Ramakrishnan says, most likely won't be Biden's last to come from California, and it comes after California Attorney General Xavier Becerra was picked to be Biden's secretary of Health and Human Services.

 Garcetti's role during Biden's presidential bid led to speculation he might gain a Cabinet post or be appointed to another prominent position in the Biden Administration even though the mayor has repeatedly said he has not sought such a position.